kschuler/turkAGL/experiments/baby-saffran/readme.md

 fall into this category include statistical and distributional learning experiments such as:

-- Word-segmentation (saffran, hebrew, etc.)
+- Word-segmentation (Saffran, Hebrew, etc.)
-- QAXBR
+- Category learning (QAXBR)
-- Thompson & Newport
+- Phrase-structure learning (Thompson & Newport)

 There are two phases in this experiment: